neo-technology-field/python-etl-lib/docs/cli.rst

     | Task(CreateSequenceTask)                                                      | success  |           | 0:00:07    |         0 |
     +-------------------------------------------------------------------------------+----------+-----------+------------+-----------+

-In the above example, the expected total of batches was not know in advance, hence the ``380 / -`` display.
-Read tis as `380 batches of unknown`.
+In cases where the expected number of batches is unknown, the ``380 / -`` format is used.

-With an additional ``--details`` flag, for each task in the table above detailed information will be displayed (only showing 1 row):
+Adding the ``--details`` flag provides additional task-specific statistics:

+Example output:

 .. code-block:: console

-    $bash: python <your-cli>.py detail 69260954-0b94-4043-be1b-f99ce5a64d3a --details
+    $ python <your-cli>.py detail 69260954-0b94-4043-be1b-f99ce5a64d3a --details
     Showing statistics for Task 'TaskGroup(csv-loading)' with status 'success' +----------------+---------+
     | Name           |   Value |